Blessing-Enakpodia/Google-Data-Analytics-Capstone-Project--Cyclistic/README.md

 6. Which bike type is most preferred by Cyclistic users?

 # Process
 For the execution of this project, SQL will be utilized for indepth analysis and Power BI for the visualization and sharing of insights to key stakeholders.
+ALL codes used for indepth analysis can be found [here](GDA_cyclystic_capstone_project)

-I started off by creating tables and loading the 12 months data into postgresql
+I started off by creating tables and loading the 12 months data into postgresql.

 ![](gda1.PNG)
 Then, went ahead to combine all 12 months data into a single view for easy and proper analysis.